 - Increasing the size of your audience on social media

-- Using your social media profile as an inbound lead generation magnet
+- Using your social media profile as a demand generation magnet

 - Participating in social conversations that lead to sales opportunities